cyjake/leoric/docs/querying.md

 7. `COMMIT`

 In this way we make sure all the related SQLs are queried through the same connection.

-If there were any exceptions thrown during iteration, `Model.transaction()` forwards the exception after executing `ROLLBACK`.

 ## Joining Tables